For a while now, both Bones and His Heir have been haunting me.

 Shouts of joy continued as the gates opened and the mighty Kuja ship appeared, two mighty sea kings pulling it through the canal.
 A wave of high-pitched shrieks followed as the amazons greeted their princess that stood on the deck of her galleon.
 Ameria clung to the edge of the thick stone wall in front of her; there was no sign of Luffy.

 "Hey…" Marguerite's joyful tone darkened, hushing to a wary whisper.
-"What's that following Princess-sama?" and she pointed towards the mystery vessel.
+"What's that following the ship?" and she pointed towards the mysterious vessel.

 Sweet Pea, Aphelandra and Ameria followed Marguerite's finger, seeing a flashy yellow submarine in tow of the Kuja galleon.
 The Jolly Roger painted on the side in black looked vaguely familiar, but Ameria didn't have a chance to study it when the other amazons in the crowd noticed that the deck of the unknown vessel was filled with men.

-"They followed Princess-sama!"
+"They followed the princess!"
 The rough voice of Kikyo arose from the enraged crowd of amazons.
 The furious woman leaped onto the stone wall, her snake locked into the shape of a bow and she knocked back an arrow to only let it fly a second later.

 "Huh?!"
 Sweet Pea's eyes opened wide in shock.
 "The Kuja stopped us?!"